canarybuilds/zulip/templates/zerver/help/saml-authentication.md

          * `last_name` to `user.lastName`

 1. Assign the appropriate accounts in the **Assignments** tab.
-These are the users that will be able to log in to your Zulip organization.
+These are the users that will be able to log in to your Feniks Chat organization.

 1. {!send-us-info.md!}